Kushredoc/OpenAg-MVP/README.md

     - Drag the sub-directory 'python' to the 'pi' directory

 - initialized shelf with the persistent variables.
 Double click on the file /home/pi/pythin/setup.py, and Python will open.
 Click on Run menu, then Run Module sub-menu and run the file.
-**NOTE** In my setup, the python icon runs version 3, while clicking a file runs 2.7.9; due to significant differences between versions you have to have consistency with what is run.

 - From a terminal, type: